jupyter/jupyter/docs/source/index.rst

     - :ref:`Jupyter Subprojects<jupyter-subprojects>`
     - :ref:`About Jupyter<about-docs>`

-:ref:`Developer Documentation<dev-docs>` covers how to help with the development of Jupyter as well as technical details helpful for development.
+:ref:`Contributor Documentation<dev-docs>` covers how to help with the development of Jupyter as well as technical details helpful for development.
+It also covers how to contribute to our documentation, blog, website, and newsletter.

 .. _user-docs: